 In any accident, bones are often the first things to break in truck accidents.
 Here are some cases where they were the outcome of negligent truck driving.
 Below, we have compiled settlements and verdicts for Illinois truck accident cases involving broken bones.

-If you have a question about the cases below or wish to discuss an Illinois trucking accident case involving you or a loved one, we invite you to complete our online case intake form or call our office to discuss your case without cost or obligation.
+If you have a question about the cases below or wish to discuss an Illinois trucking accident case involving you or a loved one who suffered a broken bone in a crash, we invite you to complete our online case intake form or call our office to discuss your case without cost or obligation.
 As with all of our commercial trucking cases, we only charge a legal fee when there is a recovery for you.

 2014; ILLINOIS; COOK COUNTY: $7,400,000 SETTLEMENT

 In this case, a young woman was walking around the hip Gold Coast section of downtown Chicago when, out of nowhere, a sanitation truck ran over the curb and onto the sidewalk.
 A group of people jumped out of the way of the vehicle to safety.
 However, the girl was not as lucky.
 She was able to save a child by shoving him, but she could not save herself.

 The truck rammed into her, and smashed and broke bones in her legs, hips, and pelvis.
 If the driver thought he had any case before, then he certainly did not after investigators learned that he was intoxicated at the time of the incident.
 He and his employer quickly sought to settle and move on from the controversy.
 The woman received $7,400,000 through an out-of-court settlement.

 2009; ILLINOIS; COOK COUNTY; $250,000 JURY AWARD:

 This story involved a couple of young people horsing around but escalated quickly into a serious accident.
 A young man tried jumping onto the back of pickup truck, but the driver pulled away before he was completely onboard.
 The force of the fall fractured his tibia bone, and he sued the driver for negligence.